papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ## Prerequisites

-Before converting assets on Asset Hub, you must ensure to have:
+Before converting assets on Asset Hub, you must ensure you have:

 - Access the [Polkadot.Js App](https://polkadot.js.org/apps){target=\_blank} interface and connect it to the intended blockchain
 - A funded wallet containing the assets you wish to convert, and that the wallet has enough balance to cover the transaction fees